 I was first licensed in 1965 in Findlay, Ohio as WN8RAV, and held the calls WA8UUR, WD0BKD and KB0CJ until I received my current call.
-I'm an attorney by profession and am General Counsel for a major private label consumer products company.
+I'm an attorney by profession and was, until recently, General Counsel for a major private label consumer products company.
 I am an ARRL Volunteer Counsel and have assisted local hams with zoning and related antenna/tower issues since the late 1970's.

 I am an active DX'er, holding DXCC #1 Mixed (355 countries) and am on the Honor Roll on phone (351 countries).
 I'm active from 160 through 2 meters, and although I enjoy chasing DX on the low bands, 6M remains my favorite (576 grids).